Setting up a coffee shop & market research... some free advice

 How to start a website for my coffee shop?

 You can of course design it yourself or get it designed by a webdesign company.
 A good free option is to start a site with Facebook and/or Twitter and to use social networking to promote your business right from the start.
-Talk to us, we can help with designing a website.
+You can also use software such as Weebly.

 How to market my new coffee shop to get new customers in?